-But as with most things in life, money talks and good intentions don’t.
-The engineer needed some financial assistance to break ground on the bridge and he enlisted the help and an infamous, corrupt and effective politician.
+The Logistics: The engineer had the skills to design and build the bridge, but lacked the funding.
+So, he enlisted the help and an infamous, corrupt and effective politician.
 Let’s go over the key players in detail.

-Washington Augustus Roebling: The son of the man with the plan.
+Washington Augustus Roebling: John’s son.
 Washington Roebling plays a big (albeit short) role in the construction of the Brooklyn Bridge.
 I’ll delve into his story further below, but he deserves to be mentioned because he was a prominent figure.

 Interesting Facts About the Brooklyn Bridge